owickstrom/wickstrom.tech/src/posts/2025-10-24-error-reporting-linear-temporal-logic.md

 $\text{next}_d(P)$

 : $P$ must hold in the next state, demanding a next state is available.
+This _forces_ the evaluator to draw a next state.

 $\text{next}_f(P)$